 In the NEH Disability Recruitment Plan, establishing relationships with disability employment organizations remains an ongoing goal.
-In FY2019, the agency maintained its existing relationships and looks to broaden outreach in FY2020 and future years.
+In FY2023, the agency maintained its existing relationships and looks to broaden outreach in future years.
+The agency is currently updating its Disability Recruitment Plan, and an updated hiring goal is being developed for the new plan.